-Students are required to have a personal laptop that meets the computer requirements posted on the Cizik School of Nursing website at https://nursing.uth.edu/prospstudent/applresources/compreq.htm, to access educational materials, UTHealth Houston educational applications, reference material, for any off campus proctored exams and for communication with faculty, staff, and other students.
-Students are strongly recommended to use Windows laptops.
-Tablets, Chromebooks and Apple computers are not supported and may not be compatible with software, systems or resources utilized at the school or UTHealth Houston..
+Students are required to have a personal laptop that meets the computer requirements posted on the Cizik School of Nursing website at https://nursing.uth.edu/students/new/computer-requirements, to access educational materials, UTHealth Houston approved educational applications, reference material, for any off campus proctored exams and for communication with faculty, staff, and other students.
+It's strongly recommended students to use Windows laptops.
+Tablets, Chromebooks and Apple computers are not supported and may not be compatible with software, systems or resources utilized at the school or UTHealth Houston.
 Use of Mac operating system laptops is also discouraged.
 Laptops must be equipped with a web camera, microphone and speakers.
 Students also need to have headphones compatible with their system.
 Cizik School of Nursing recommends that students purchase a laptop based upon the specifications noted above.
 Students might be required to purchase a privacy screen for their laptop.